fabriciopolato/jobsity-node/README.md

 sudo docker compose up
 ```

-Obs: ensure that all the ports used by the project are not being used by your system.
+Obs: ensure that all ports used by the project are not being used by your system.
 You can change ports used by the project inside the `docker-compose.yml` file and inside the `.env` files

 #### PORTS:
 - 8080 - api-service